Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Vehicles for sale can only be displayed on property that is owned or leased by the vehicle owner.
 Vehicles cannot accumulate or be displayed on property unless the City Planning Department has issued a Zoning Certification authorizing such use.
 Vehicle sales lots are not permitted in Residential Zoning districts.

-A permit is not needed for a garage sale; however, there is a limit of two (2) garage sale events per year per property with a maximum duration of each sale lasting no more than seven (7) days.
-Garage sales are not allowed in Industrial or Commercial Zoning districts.
+A permit is not required for a garage sale.
+However, there is a limit of two (2) garage sale events per year per property with a maximum duration of each sale lasting no more than seven (7) days.
+Garage sales are not allowed in commercial or industrial zoning districts.

 Yes.
 Events such as tent sales, tent shelters, firework stands, garden centers or food centers require a Temporary Use Permit.
-The application must include a site plan showing the layout of the sales area, proof of liability insurance, a Kansas Department of Revenue Sales Tax Certificate, and written approval from the property owner.
+The application must include a site plan showing the layout of the sales area, proof of liability insurance, a Kansas Department of Revenue Sales Tax Certificate, and written authorization from the property owner.
 The location and number of events per year are limited.
-Please call the Planning and Development department for more details at 620-694-4139.
+Please call the Planning and Development Department for more details at 620-694-2639.

 Chickens are allowed in the City, but roosters are not allowed.
-A maximum of three chickens is allowed on any zoning lot.
-For each 2000 square feet of lot area over 7000 square feet, one additional chicken may be kept.
-The maximum number of chickens is 10.
-Animals such as cattle, horses, sheep, deer, goats, pigs, hogs, turkeys, ducks, game birds, geese, are not permitted in the City.
+Properties up to 7,000 square feet can have three chickens.
+For each additional 2,000 square feet of lot area, one additional chicken may be kept, up to a maximum of 10 chickens.
+Animals such as cattle, horses, sheep, deer, goats, pigs, hogs, turkeys, ducks, game birds, and geese, are not permitted in the City.

 Yes.
-You must obtain a home daycare permit from the Planning department.
+You must obtain a Residential Daycare Home Permit from the Planning and Development Department.
 The daycare provider is required to be licensed by the State of Kansas and must reside on the premises.
-Before approval of a day care permit or a renewal, the home must be inspected for compliance for building and fire codes.
+Before approval or renewal of a Residential Day Care Home Permit, the home must be inspected for compliance with building and fire codes.